Nepherte/Nepherte.be/_posts/2015-05-10-totaldac-d1-dual.md

 & outputs, covered up and nicely tucked away in the back.
 Definitely not worth obsessing over.
 After installation, you will likely forget they were even there to begin with.

+{% include image.html src="/_images/totaldac-d1-dual-back.jpg" desc="The unused I/O connectors on the back of the TotalDAC D1-Dual are covered up." %}

 The remote is a bit of a let-down.
 I understand the reasoning to go with a sturdy Philips remote.
 It gets the job done.
 But let's be honest, for the money